 Now the fun part about selling Lego at a Lego show… buying said Lego.

 Once you’re happy with your research and the niche you have chosen you can begin buying your stock.

 While public liability insurance isn’t compulsory I’d seriously recommend it.

-Next you’re going to want to find a list of potential shows you can attend.
+Next, you’re going to want to find a list of potential shows you can attend.
 Some shows will be easier to attend than others.
-However in the beginning I’d recommend doing as many smaller shows as possible to perfect your set up and whole experience.
+However, in the beginning, I’d recommend doing as many smaller shows as possible to perfect your set up and the whole experience.

 Just because you’re selling Lego doesn’t mean you have to restrict yourself just to Lego shows.
 You could also look at doing Toy Fairs, School Fates etc…